 Part 2: Practical Living of Sustainability

 As an adventurer and traveler my life is constantly changing, as are my surroundings.
-From June through September I am cycling across America on The Goodfluence Tour performing random acts of kindness, inspiring people to do good, leading the way to a more sustainable nation, and creating ripples of positive action that will spread far and wide.
-What I lay out in front of you is how I will be living as I am cycling across America.
+I cycled across the United States on The Goodfluence Tour performing random acts of kindness, inspiring people to do good, leading the way to a more sustainable nation, and created ripples of positive action that spread far and wide.
+What I lay out in front of you is how I lived while on this tour.
 Some of these example will be specific to this, but for the most part I practice these concepts at home in San Diego, as well or wherever my adventures take me to.

-In my opinion food should not cause harm to the earth or our bodies.
+In my opinion food should not cause harm to the Earth or our bodies.
 It gives us life, and it is absolutely vital for good health.
-As food gives me life and I don’t grow my own, it is my largest financial expense.
-However I’ve found that eating healthy is not expensive by nature.
+I don’t grow my own food and it is my largest financial expense.
+However, I’ve found that eating healthy is not expensive by nature.
 I eat simply and follow these basic guidelines.

--Plant based.
-This means that I eat plants and not animals.
+-Plant-based.
+This means that I eat primarily plants and not animals.
 My diet mostly consists of fruits, vegetables, grains, legumes, nuts, and seeds.

 -Whole foods.
 Forget long ingredient lists.
 Whole foods have only one ingredient.

--Unpackaged.
-I try really hard to not create trash or recycling, just to put food into my body.
+-Non-packaged.
+I try really hard to not create trash or recycling, instead I choose pure food only.

 -Local.
-The average dinner in America travels 1,500 miles to arrive on the plate.
+The average dinner in the United States travels 1,500 miles to arrive on the plate.
 I like my food to come from nearby farmers and gardens, or at the very least from my own country.
 Apples from New Zealand?
 Forget about it!
 (Take a look at the label next time you buy an apple or any other produce item for that matter.)

 -Grow your own.
-Since I am traveling right now I can’t grow my own food.
-Instead I’ve started the Freestyle Gardening Movement and am giving free seeds and support to anyone who wants to start growing food.
+I’ve started the Freestyle Gardening Movement and am giving free seeds and support to anyone who wants to start growing food.

 I also dumpster dive and I’m actually eating fresh raspberries from the dumpster at this moment.
 Getting food from the rubbish bins is a great example of resourcefulness and it really makes a lot of sense.
 It’s going to waste and it’s still good so why not eat it?
 Check out some of the food I’ve found in the dumpster!

 I aim to use five to ten gallons of water per day compared to the one hundred gallons that the average American uses.
 The key for me is just to use it consciously and only when I actually need to.
-I never limit myself to drinking water, of course, but it’s been over a year since I last showered.
+I never limit myself to drinking water, of course, but I recently lived an entire year without showering.
 A few keys for me are:

--Being conservative with the faucet, using on low flow and turning off quickly
+–Being conservative with the faucet, utilizing low flow and turning it off quickly.

--Flushing less often.
-If it’s yellow I let it mellow.
+–Flushing less often.
+If it’s yellow I let it be mellow.

-On this tour I take advantage of natural sources whenever I can for a swim or even to drink using my purifier.
+On the tour I took advantage of natural sources whenever I could for a swim or even to drink using my purifier.
 I also do my laundry using the Scrubba Wash Bag and SmartKlean Laundry Ball.
 What a lot of people don’t realize is that when we use water from the faucet we are also using other resources – such as electricity -to pump it and chemicals to clean it before and after it gets to the house.
 When we waste water, we waste a lot more than just water.

-Most of the electricity produced in America is produced via fossil fuels.
+Most of the electricity produced in the United States is produced via fossil fuels.
 When I realized that my light bulb was burning on basically the same thing as my car, I realized that I should do a better job of turning it off.
-I try to use as little electricity as possible because it costs money it also causes a great deal of environmental harm.
+I try to use as little electricity as possible not only because it costs money it also causes a great deal of environmental harm.